 Celebrating Black History & Culture

-The History of Black Beauty
+The History of Black Beauty Cosmetics

-The History of Black Beauty
+The History of Black Beauty Cosmetics

-The Black beauty industry has made some serious strides over the years.
-Not too long ago ashy or grey was a standard we had come to accept.
-Thankfully, those days are gone and we will always be Insta ready.
-Harvey Nichols, Selfridges, Sephora, Boots, Target and the likes all stock a selection of brands that cater to the Black demographic.
 We have a choice.
 We can match our shade with foundations from Mac to Maybelline.
-But this diverse offering and access is relatively knew.
-Back in the 80’s and 90’s, a Black women’s makeup bag almost certainly contained the foundation of the era, in it’s signature pink packaging.
+But this diverse offering and access is relatively new.
+Back in the 80’s and 90’s, a Black women’s makeup bag almost certainly contained the foundation of the era, in its signature pink packaging.
 So, who ultimately changed the game?
 Let’s start with Anthony Overton.

+Anthony Overton’s empire consisted of publishing, property, cosmetics and finance.
+Overton was born in Louisiana in 1865 to emancipated slaves.
+The family shortly moved to Kansas where Anthony attended University, earning a degree in Chemistry.
 In the late 1890s Overton set up his own grocery store, which then afforded him the opportunity to establish the Hygienic Manufacturing Company in 1898, producing a number of goods for drug and grocery stores.

 Anthony Overton